TOOLS

 Award Procedure

 All applications will be initially screened for eligibility and compliance with the requirements stated in the funding opportunity announcement.
-Applications passing this screening process will be forwarded for reivew by a proposal evaluation panel comprised of qualified experts in the program area (indicate whether reviewers are Federal personnel).
+Applications passing this screening process will be forwarded for review by a proposal evaluation panel comprised of qualified experts in the program area.
 Applications will be reviewed against the proposal evaluation criteria and any additional review factors stated in the funding announcement.
-Final selection will be determined by the Area Office Manager or his designated representative.
+Final selection will be determined by the Area Office Manager or their designated representative.
+For Public Law 93-638 Contracts, Grants or Agreements Only - Reclamation and the federally recognized Tribe or Tribal Organization develop a negotiation schedule and then negotiate the overarching contract/award terms, provisions and conditions based on the requirements of Public Law 93-638, 25 CFR Part 900, any specific requirements of the project authorizing legislation, and other applicable Federal laws and regulations.
+Reclamation and the Tribe/Tribal Organization also negotiate an annual funding agreement (AFA), which identifies activities to be performed, funds to be provided, and the method of payment of the initial year of the contract.
+A final contract agreement is prepared based upon the outcome of the negotiations; attachments include the work plan, budget, tribal resolution, initial AFA, property listing, project schedule, and list of any other applicable provision, terms and conditions.

 Deadlines